106th Annual Meeting of the NNGA

 Conference attendees can stay in Reuter Hall on campus, just a short stroll from the Cartwright Center, at a cost of $40 per person per night.
 Rooms must be reserved via the conference registration link as an additional registration option.
 Each suite in this dorm has four individually locked bedrooms, a shared kitchen, living room, and bathroom, and Internet access.
 The rooms are air-conditioned.
 Four people will be assigned to each suite by UW-La Crosse Residence Life staff.
 Furniture in the common area consists of a couch, love seat, two coffee tables and three bar stools at the counter.
 Furniture in the bedrooms consists of a twin size bed, dresser, desk and chair.
 Provided items: bed linens (2 sheets, 1 pillow case, 1 pillow, 1 blanket, 1 towel, 1 hand towel, 1 wash cloth).

 The conference has also reserved a block of rooms at the Radisson Hotel in downtown La Crosse, about a mile from campus.
-They have offered the discounted rate of $124 for a single king bedded room and $134 for a double queen bedded room.
+The Radisson has offered the discounted rate of $124 for a single king bedded room and $134 for a double queen bedded room.
 Reservations for these rooms should be made directly with the hotel by calling (800) 967-9033 or (608) 784-6680.
 Indicate that you will be attending the NNGA meeting and request the NNGA room block, rooms which are being held for those attending the NNGA meeting.
 Rooms must be booked by June 25 to receive the discounted rate.
 Click HERE to view the hotel and its facilities--indoor pool, fitness center, business center.
 High speed Internet access is free.
+There will be a free shuttle from the Radisson to the campus before the beginning of planned activities and presentations and from the campus to the Radisson after presentations and activities end.

 Parking is not free anywhere on campus.
 Parking is enforced seven days a week, 24 hours.
 There is very limited 2-hour parking on the city streets adjacent to campus.
 The daily parking permits are $5/day and the entire event parking permit is $25.